doersino/nyum/README.md

 Finally, some **shoutouts** that aren't *really* licensing-related, but fit better here than anywhere else in this document:

 * The device mockups used to spice up the screenshots in this document are from [Facebook Design](https://design.facebook.com/toolsandresources/devices/).
-* Because you're dying to know this, let me tell you that the screenshots' background image is based on a [Google Maps screenshot of a lithium mining operation in China](https://twitter.com/doersino/status/1324367617763676160).
+* Because you're dying to know this, let me tell you that the screenshots' background image is based on a [Google Maps screenshot of a rare earth mining operation in China](https://www.google.com/maps/@40.4448594,90.8008231,21196m/data=!3m1!1e3).
 * I've designed the logo using a previous project of mine, the [Markdeep Diagram Drafting Board](https://doersino.github.io/markdeep-diagram-drafting-board/).